rene3phillips/stellar_care/README.md

 # StellarCare

 This is a Django-based Hospital Management System that implements CRUD operations for patient records.
 The system allows users to create, read, update, and delete patient information.
+Authentication and permissions are implemented to protect sensitive operations.

 ## Base URL Path